two-dogs/the-kennel/option-inxi.md

-Since lm-17.2 inxi has been neutered, and you can fix it,
+Since lm-17.2, inxi has been neutered, but you can fix it,

 change the value `B_ALLOW_UPDATE=false` in /etc/inxi.conf to `B_ALLOW_UPDATE=true`